skdenton/PorkPress-SSL/README.md

 On Debian 11 with Apache, WordPress is typically installed under `/var/www/html` and Let's Encrypt stores certificates in `/etc/letsencrypt`.
-An existing SAN certificate for `adynton.com` may already reside in this directory; PorkPress SSL can renew and expand it as additional domains are added.
+An existing SAN certificate may already reside in this directory; PorkPress SSL can renew and expand it as additional domains are added.